Viasat/halite/doc/jadeite/tutorial/halite_notebook-j.md

 }
 ```

+The new spec in this instance is not numbered to be the next sequential version of the existing spec.

 ```java
 (valid? {$type: tutorials.notebook/ApplicableNewSpecs$v1, newSpecs: [{$type: tutorials.notebook/NewSpec$v1, specName: "A", specVersion: 4, workspaceName: "my"}], specIds: #{{$type: tutorials.notebook/SpecId$v1, specName: "A", specVersion: 1, workspaceName: "my"}, {$type: tutorials.notebook/SpecId$v1, specName: "A", specVersion: 2, workspaceName: "my"}, {$type: tutorials.notebook/SpecId$v1, specName: "B", specVersion: 1, workspaceName: "my"}}, workspaceName: "my"})